 Number three: no support for Kony’s Lord’s Resistance Army, but help to nail them.

 Number two: no support for South Sudan rebels or jerking President Salva Kiir around.

 And finally, Number one: no creepers like Sadiq al-Mahdi in charge of the new government.

-So I have just three questions, one for each of them just to give you a little thing that they didn’t talk about.
-This one first – I don’t know who will want to answer this one, but – what role do the Communists play in Sudan?
+So I have just three questions, one for each of them just to give you a little thing that they did not talk about.
+This one first – I do not know who will want to answer this one, but – what role do the Communists play in Sudan?
 Who wants to answer that one?
 Ibrahim?
-Well, I’ve heard plenty about it, so…
+Well, I have heard plenty about it, so…

 So the Communist is still against the Muslim Brotherhood and they are against the Wahhabis, but still they agree about the bottom line is the Arab identity.
 I mean you can find in the Middle East, you can find Muslim, you can find terrorist, you can find Communist, you can find Christians.
 All of them agree about the bottom line, the Arab identity.
 Thank you.